bro-n-bro/bro-proposals-tracking-bot/README.md

 The first time range defines how `soon` proposal will end, the last one is how often to send reminder.
 All numbers are in seconds so keep the formatting as it was in case of adjusting.

-Also, at the very bottom of `config.py`, motivational phrases are located, which might be updated if needed.
+Also, motivational phrases are located at the very bottom of `config.py`, which might be updated if needed.